Resources

 What Is a Cooperative?

-Members have an equal say in the business of the cooperative.
-Unlike other types of corporations, where shareholders have more say if they own a higher percentage of the company, all co-op members follow the principle of “one member, one vote” which carries equal weight.
 Equality is one of the core values and founding principles of a co-op.
+Members in a cooperative have an equal say.
+Unlike other types of corporations, where shareholders have more say if they own a higher percentage of the company, all co-op members follow the principle of “one member, one vote,” which carries equal weight.

-A co-op will usually have a board of directors to run the co-op, set up policies and make sure the co-op stays on track.
+A co-op will usually have a board of directors to run the business, set up policies and make sure everything stays on track.
 The members of the board are members of the cooperative and are usually elected by vote.
 The board of directors makes decisions based on the votes of regular members.

 A cooperative can be created in any industry and can be any size.
 Cooperatives are commonly found in agriculture, grocery, healthcare, housing, financial services and utilities.
-One in three Americans is a member of a cooperative.
+Cooperative businesses continue to grow, and today, 1 in 3 Americans has joined a co-op.

 Should Your Business Be a Co-Op?

-If you’re interested in starting a new business or changing the structure of your current business, there’s a lot to consider if you’re thinking about setting up a co-op.
+If you’re interested in starting a new business or changing the structure of your current business, the co-op business model may be the answer.
 As with any business, you want to make sure the cooperative model suits your vision best before investing your time and money.
 Here are some reasons a cooperative might be right for you:

-• Stability: According to the W.E.
-Upjohn Institute for Employment Research, employee-owned businesses are less likely to reduce employment during a recession.
-This helps companies like cooperatives make it through economic challenges.
-Employee-owners help increase profits as well.
-A Rutgers University study found that businesses that switch to employee ownership see profits increase as much as 14 percent.
+• Stability: Employee-owned businesses are less likely to reduce employment during a recession.
+This stability helps companies like cooperatives make it through economic challenges.
+Employee-owners also help increase profits.

-• Democratic control: If you want your business to be run by its members rather than controlled by investors, a co-op might be right for you.
-With a co-op, no one has a greater say than the other person.
+• Democratic control: A co-op is run by its members rather than controlled by investors.
+With a co-op, no one has a greater say than any other person.
+One member, one vote.

-• Benefits to the community: Co-ops are an excellent option for businesses that want to serve their community.
+• Benefits to the community: Co-ops are an excellent option for individuals who want to serve their community.
 For example, co-ops may obtain products or services that would usually be unavailable in the community or would otherwise be unaffordable.
 Co-ops also contribute to the economy of the local community.
-Overall, the focus of a cooperative is to benefit its members, instead of delivering profit to investors.
+Overall, the focus of a cooperative is to benefit its community, instead of delivering profit to investors.

 • Tax advantages: Like other businesses, cooperatives face tax rules, but they can also reduce their tax burden in ways other corporations can’t.
-For example, a co-op can issue patronage dividends which can be deducted from the cooperative’s taxable income.
+For example, a co-op can issue patronage dividends that can be deducted from its taxable income.

 • Financing: Generally, cooperatives don’t attract large investors who want greater control of the company with more shares.
 It can also be tough for cooperatives to get loans from banks.
 However, that doesn’t mean financial assistance is unavailable for cooperatives.
-There are various funding opportunities to help co-ops get started, such as the Rural Cooperative Development Grant (RCDG) program which supplies funding for development through cooperative development organizations around the country.
-A cooperative may also attract funding if a funder wants to promote the development of the community.
+There are various funding opportunities to help co-ops get started, such as the Rural Cooperative Development Grant (RCDG) program, which supports co-op development through different organizations around the country.

 • Longer decision-making process: Cooperatives require time to make decisions because all members are part of the decision-making process.
 If you anticipate the need to make decisions fast, a cooperative may not be the best option for your business.

 • Reliance on members’ involvement: Co-ops depend on their members’ interest levels and involvement.
-If members lose interest in the co-op and stop investing energy in the business, it can be hard to continue to provide benefits for members.
+If members lose interest in the co-op and stop investing energy in the business, it can affect the co-op’s growth and success.

 • Profits are disbursed among members: A cooperative spreads its wealth among its members.
 Therefore, the founding members of a cooperative business do not benefit more than others only because they started the cooperative.
 This may make a co-op an unattractive option for some business owners.